timbrel/GitSavvy/README.md

 ![GitHub integration](https://cloud.githubusercontent.com/assets/5016978/6471672/e36e8c00-c1a1-11e4-91a1-dd5481d57c36.png)

 ## Installation

-GitSavvy is still beta software, and not yet available via the Sublime [Package Manager](https://packagecontrol.io/).

 ### Simple

-If you have Package Management installed in Sublime:
+1. Install the [Sublime Text Package Control](https://packagecontrol.io/) plugin if you don't have it already.

-1. Open your command palette and start typing `Package Control: Add Repository`.
+2. Open the command palette and start typing `Package Control: Add Repository`.
 2. At the prompt, enter the following URL: `https://github.com/divmain/GitSavvy`.
 3. Open the command palette again and start typing `Package Control: Install Package`.
 4. Type `GitSavvy`.

-This should keep your version auto-updated with any fixes and changes that are released.

 ### Less simple

-If you want more control over what you pull down, or if you'd like to submit changes, you should pull down the repository directly and restart the editor.
+If you want more control over what you pull down, or if you'd like to submit changes to GitSavvy, you should pull down the repository directly and restart the editor.

 ```
 # on a Mac